bachmeil/embedrdoc/index.md

 [Docker](https://lancebachmeier.com/embedr/dockerusage.html) works well.
 Please contact me if you are a Mac user and would like to take over embedr's Mac support.
 [File an issue](https://bitbucket.org/bachmeil/embedr/issues) if you have questions about getting it to work.
+I'll gladly add Mac support if someone sends me a recent model Macbook or the money to buy one.
+(Just to be clear, I don't actually expect anyone to do that, but that's what it will take.)

 # Embedding R Inside D